Pigeon WordPress Plugin

 Set Status Widget

-In JavaScript mode the status widget initializes automatically Pigeon.widget.status();.
+The status widget initializes automatically Pigeon.widget.status();.
 You just need to add the Pigeon Status placeholder tag.

 <nav id="pigeon-widget-status"></nav>